common name: a coconut mite

 Figure 3.
 Coconuts with damage by coconut mite, Aceria guerreronis Keifer.
 Photograph by F.W.
 Howard, University of Florida.

-Coconut palm appears to be virtually the only host of coconut mite, although there is an isolated confirmed record from Brazil on the fruit of Lytocaryum weddellianmum (H. A. Wendland), a palm native to South America that is loosely related to coconut.
+Coconut palm appears to be the only host of coconut mite, although there is an isolated confirmed record from Brazil on the fruit of Lytocaryum weddellianmum (H. A. Wendland), a palm native to South America that is related to coconut.

 Coconut palm varieties differ in their susceptibility to coconut mite.
 Almost all varieties probably have some level of susceptibility.